How Do Coconuts Grow?

 THIRD, place the nut/seed, in your dug-out hole.
 Cover the ends with about 4in/10cm of soil.
 Leave the middle third portion exposed.
 Keeping the eyes below the soil.
 Gently water the area, while ensuring the planting area has good drainage.

 Normally it's quite happy with this environment.
-So it begins germination.
+So it soon begins germination.

 • Unseen by you, the embryo starts expanding, creating a whitish cover around it.